ultimatebash/virtualbox_kvm/README.md

 # VirtualBox KVM-Patched Version

-This is a patched version of VirtualBox 7.1.6 with KVM support improvements.
+This is a patched version of VirtualBox 7.1.6 with KVM support improvements by cyberus.

 ## Features
 - **Self-contained RPM**: All required libraries (Qt6, OpenGL, curl, etc.) are bundled